 Public facilities and foreshore infrastructure

 We educate the next generation of coastal protectors through our award-winning education program, equipping participants with the knowledge and skills to understand, respect and protect our coastal surroundings.
 We create positive relationships with a range of coastal users to help spread important environmental messages and build awareness of coastal values.
+Find out about our education program here.

 Working with others